josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

 Now, how many square meters are filled by your parking areas and approach paths?

-If you're like many businesses in America, for every square meter under a roof, you might have three or four square meters of space allocated to parking.
+If you're like many businesses in America, for every square meter under a roof, you might have 2-4 square meters of space allocated to parking.

 _add image of some facilities that are mostly parking_

 # Let's look at some parking lots together